yujhe/gphotos-cdp/README.md

         output logs in JSON format
   -log-level string
-        log level: debug, info, warn, error, fatal, panic -profile string
+        log level: debug, info, warn, error, fatal, panic -photo-dir string
+        where to write the photos. default to ${downloadDir}/PhotoLibrary -profile string
         like -dev, but with a user-provided profile dir -run string